mrMetalWood/hyper-command-gifs/README.md

 - deleteDefaultGifs : Removes the original GIF list

-Default : false, ⚠️ if you set at false  and you don't add a custom gif, no gif will be loaded
+Default : false, ⚠️ if you set at true  and you don't add a custom gif, no gif will be loaded

 Exemple :